ryanzambrano/KnightHacks/README.md

 ### Adding Clothes to Your Closet

-1. Navigate to the "My Closet" section of the app.
-2. Click the "Add Clothes" button.
+1. Click the "Add Clothes" button.
-3. Upload pictures of your clothes and provide descriptions.
+2. Upload pictures of your clothes and provide descriptions.
-4. Save the items to your closet.
+3. Save the items to your closet.

 ### Generating Outfit Suggestions